Blog>How-To Guides>How to repressurise a boiler

 How to repressurise a Vaillant boiler

 Vaillant is another popular brand of boiler.
 If you find your hot water or central heating system isn’t running as well as it should be, it may be time to learn how to repressurise your Vaillant boiler.
 You can check the pressure on your boiler by looking at its display panel.
-You’ll see one of two types of gauge; digital or physical.
+You’ll see one of two types of gauges; digital or physical.

 As with other boilers, you’re aiming for a pressure of between 1 and 1.5 bars so if your boiler pressure is lower than this, you’ll need to top up the pressure.
 You can do this using the instructions earlier in this guide, but it’s likely you’ll need to use a filling loop as discussed in our ‘how to repressurise a Worcester boiler’ section.